CocoaPress/docs/docs/101/Slicer.md

 You can download PrusaSlicer [here.](https://www.prusa3d.com/page/prusaslicer_424/)

 [PrusaSlicer Download :material-download:](https://www.prusa3d.com/page/prusaslicer_424/){ .md-button .md-button--primary}

-!!! tip
+## Setup

-    If you're looking for steps on how to add Cocoa Press to your set-up slicer, you'll want those steps [here](../Printer/SlicerSetup.md).
+Once you've gotten PrusaSlicer installed, you'll need to configure it for use with your Cocoa Press.
+Those steps can be found [here](../Printer/SlicerSetup.md).

-## PrusaSlicer Menus
+## PrusaSlicer Tour

 Many of the top-bar menus in PrusaSlicer (File, Edit, Window, etc.) either have on-screen controls to be used without the top-menu, or keyboard shortcuts to make it easier to use on repeat viewings.